UCSF-CBI/c4/docs/scheduler/job-summary.md

 # Job Summary

-## Figure out how much memory and other resources were used by a job
+## Figure out how much memory and other resources were used by a completed job

 The more accurately you can specify the required resources (memory, running time, local scratch needs, ...) of your jobs, the better the job scheduler can serve your needs and often your jobs will be processed sooner.
 For instance, if you have a good sense of the amount of memory and run time your job needs, then you can specify these via [Slurm #SBATCH options]({{ '/scheduler/submit-jobs.html' | relative_url }}) `--mem` and `--time`.
 If you don't specify them, your job will use the default settings.